HTTP Commands

 {"data":[{@json_row_values}]}

-See details at Saving Data Using REST API.
+For more details, see Saving Data Using REST API.

 Select Queries from HTTP Requests